-- Type of Scheme: An open ended debt scheme investing in money market instruments.
-A relatively low interest rate risk and moderate credit risk. - Investment objective: The primary objective of the scheme is to generate regular income through investment in a portfolio comprising of money market instruments.
+- Type of Scheme: An open ended ultra-short term debt scheme investing in instruments such that Macaulay duration of the portfolio is between 3 months and 6 months.
+A moderate interest rate risk and moderate credit risk. - Investment objective: The primary objective to generate regular income through investments in debt and money market instruments.
+Income may be generated through the receipt of coupon payments or the purchase and sale of securities in the underlying portfolio.
+The scheme will under normal market conditions, invest its net assets in fixed income securities, money market instruments, cash and cash equivalents.